yuzawa-san/googolplex-theater/README.md

 The file is automatically watched for changes.
 Some example use cases involve using cron and putting your config under version control and pulling from origin periodically, or downloading from S3/web, or updating using rsync/scp.

-### Case Study: Grafana Dashboards

-The maintainer has used this to show statistics dashboards in a software engineering context.

-* Buy a new Raspberry Pi and install the default Raspberry Pi OS (Raspbian).
-* Configure and name your Chromecasts.
-* Install application Debian package and Java runtime.
-* Create one Grafana playlist per device.
-* Figure out how to use proper Grafana auth (proxy, token, etc).
-* Make your devices.yml file with each playlist url per device.
-* Place the devices.yml file under version control (git) or store it someplace accessible (http/s3/gcs).
-* Add a cron job to pull the devices.yml file from wherever you stored it (alternatively configure something to push the file to the Raspberry Pi).
-* devices.yml is updated periodically as our dashboard needs change.
-The updates are automatically picked up.
-* If a screen needs to be refreshed, one can do so by accessing the web UI exposed port 8080 and hitting a few buttons.

 ### Using a Custom Receiver

 If you wish to customize the behavior of the receiver from just displaying a single URL in an IFRAME, see the example custom receiver in `receiver/custom.html`.